Daruiii/gigaboulet/content/en/about.md

 ### Our Mission

-Our goal is simple: to analyze failures and learn from them.
+**Gigaboulet** goal is simple: to analyze failures and learn from them.
 Whether it’s tech products like [Google Glass](../technology/google-glass) or promising concepts like [3D TVs](../technology/tv-3d), we explore the mistakes to better understand what could have been done differently.

 We believe every failure tells a valuable story for innovators, entrepreneurs, and anyone aiming to avoid similar pitfalls.